sachaschwab/R-LSTM-XBoost/README.md

-# Forecasting the Australian Unemployment Rate with Machine Learning and Deep Learning: A Learning Curve
+# Deep Learning for Forecasting the Australian Unemployment Rate using Stochastic Gradient Boosted Models (GBM): A Learning Curve

 ## Abstract